Schizoid personality disorder

 Schizoid personality disorder is considered to be part of the schizophrenic spectrum of disorders.
 This refers to a group of Class A personality disorders that have similar symptoms of behaviour - particularly the lack of emotional expression and the inability to form social connections.
 These include schizophrenia and schizotypal personality disorder.

 People with schizoid personality disorder are often considered to be 'loners' who start developing signs of emotional and social detachment during early adulthood.
-In some cases however, schizoid personality disorder symptoms can first become noticeable during childhood, and generally occur across a range of social and personal situations.
-If someone has schizoid personality disorder, they will typically have the following symptoms:
+In some cases, schizoid personality disorder symptoms can first become noticeable during childhood and generally occur across a range of social and personal situations.

 - avoidance of social activities